5th Dec 2019

 “Our research found 68.1% of GP services are currently demanded in urban areas however only 62.4% of GPs are in those areas.
 This will only get worse by 2030 as populations in those areas increase,” Pezzullo said.

 Cornerstone Health, a primary healthcare provider in areas of unmet need, is finding it increasingly difficult to recruit GPs in urban areas to keep up with consumer demand.
+CEO and Founder Henry Bateman says the government can’t wait until 2030 to fix this important issue.

-“There needs to be the right policy settings and incentives in place to encourage doctors to practice in areas of unmet need.
+“There needs to be the right policy settings and incentives in place to encourage doctors to practice in areas of unmet need."

 The Report found that while the SRHS policies will result in a smaller deficit of supply in regional areas, the SRHS restrictions to the supply of overseas trained doctors in urban areas will exacerbate the urban supply deficit.